eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 Person identification data for the legal person is out of scope of this document.

-This PID Rulebook complies with all applicable requirements in Topic 12 (Attestation Rulebooks) in Annex 2 of the Architecture Reference Framework v1.5.0.
+This PID Rulebook complies with all applicable requirements in Topic 12 (Attestation Rulebooks) in Annex 2 of the Architecture Reference Framework.

 ### 1.2 Document structure